 When you search on the internet for reviews of Interactive Brokers you will often see comments about their customer service.
 I’ve never had a problem when I’ve needed to contact someone either by phone or over their secure messaging system.
 They have offices around the world so it doesn’t matter what time of day it is, you can always talk to a real person on the phone.
 I’ve called their offices in Hong Kong, Australia, and the UK and have only received great service.

-There are a few disadvantages to Interactive Brokers though.
-They have a minimum deposit of $10,000 USD to open an account, and their platform has a steep learning curve.
+Their Trader-Workstation platform has a steep learning curve, but their webtrader is easy to learn how to use.
 Like any other broker, your account is completely self-directed so there’s no one giving you investment advice, although they do have advisors available for an extra fee.
 Interactive Brokers is geared towards more experienced and active traders, but I’ve never had a problem with my FIRE focused account.

 Infinity Solutions and Tilney Bestinvest